pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 I had also previously read and greatly enjoyed a number of _Cal Newport_'s books. **"Deep Work"** is a book which essentially sparked my interest in the topics of focus and deliberate study.

-While reading and walking, I realized I could use this new set of certification exams as an opportunity to experiment with a different learning style, applying what I was learning, as I was learning it, and incorporating the advise and techniques the books promote.
+While reading and walking, I realized I could use this new set of certification exams as an opportunity to experiment with a different learning style.
+I could apply what I was learning, while I was learning it, and incorporate the advise and techniques the books promote.

 # Disclaimer